Cluestar/US-elections/README.md

 My main research question was not related to Polls and show popularity in that way, but rather to gauge the popularity of each candidate in a given state.

 The following is analyzed in the several folders:
-  Google Trends (geographic + time-dimension): Who is more popular on Google: Biden or Trump?
+  Interactive Google Trends (geographic + time-dimension): Who is more popular on Google: Biden or Trump?
       Note: I want to add user input to make it more interactive.
   US elections (two interesting swing states): will Trump or Biden win in Arizona and/or Michigan?
       Predictive: I added data (by hand) from the CNN map for each county, connected to the total votes counted.